nuwud/whiskeywiz/docs/FOR_CLAUDE.md

 # MCP GitHub Guide for Claude

+## 💬 RECOMMENDED CHAT STARTER:
+"Please read and apply doc/FOR_CLAUDE.md in the numbered documents first, then let me know you're ready to help with the Whiskey Wiz game.
+We have existing implementation code and are currently working on improving the game's navigation and integration components."

 ⚠️ CRITICAL FIRST STEP - DO THIS IMMEDIATELY:
 1. Stop and read ALL numbered documents first
 2. Locate this file (FOR_CLAUDE.md) in the docs